ovh/docs/pages/account/customer/managing_contacts/guide.en-ie.md

 - **The technical contact** only manages the technical aspects of a service.
 - **The billing contact** only manages the billing aspects of a service.
 Notably, this contact receives renewal notifications for services.

 The NIC handle is a personal username that you receive via email when you create a customer account with OVHcloud.
-It is usually made up of two letters, followed by numbers.
-E.g.: **xx11111-ovh**.
+It is usually made up of two letters followed by numbers, in the format **xx11111-ovh**.
 When you order services, this NIC handle is used as a contact.

 ![Contact management](images/managing_contacts_scheme.png){.thumbnail}

 ## Requirements

-- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}
+- Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}
-- access to the email address linked to your profile
+- Access to the email address linked to any relevant customer account
-- the correct rights for the service concerned
+- Appropriate rights for the service concerned
-- the new contact’s NIC handle (the contact you want to add)
+- The new contact’s NIC handle (the contact you want to add)
-- the new contact must have access to the email address linked to their profile
-- old and new billing contacts must be up-to-date with their payments
+- No outstanding payments on billing contacts

 ## Instructions